-Accelerate Adoption of New Products, Product Applications and Product Lines
+Increase Market Penetration of New Products, Product Applications and Product Lines by Providing a Full Suite of Products per Crop

 Our goal is to provide growers of specialty and row crops with complete and effective solutions to a broad range of pest management and plant health needs.
 Due to the competitive nature of the industry and the seasonality of crop growing, speed is essential to ensure widespread adoption.
 Accordingly, we have launched targeted placements of our products with early adopters in the United States relatively early in the product commercialization cycles and for a limited number of crop and pest applications.
 These growers, many of whom have unmet market needs, help us to troubleshoot and refine our products and to maximize their value proposition, enabling us to efficiently develop new formulations and expand uses and market penetration with minimal up-front capital investment per product line.
 We also believe we will be able to leverage growers' positive experiences using our Regalia, Grandevo, Venerate and Majestene/Zelto product lines to accelerate adoption of new products, product applications and product lines, including Stargus/Amplitude and Haven.
-We believe product diversity allows us to compete with larger companies, to strengthen relationships with growers and distributors and to not be dependent on any one product or product category.
-Further, by offering and developing multiple products simultaneously, we believe we are perceived as a technology leader and can gain the benefits of increased momentum with distributors and end users.
-We will continue to target early adopters of new pest management and plant health technologies with controlled product launches and educate growers and water resource managers about the benefits of bio-based pest management products through demonstrations to accelerate commercial adoption of our products.
+We believe a product portfolio that encompasses a range of grower needs from planting to bloom to harvest allows us to compete with larger companies, to strengthen relationships with growers and distributors and to not be dependent on any one product category and to grow faster.
+Further, by offering and developing multiple products simultaneously, we believe we can gain the benefits of increased momentum with distributors and end users.
+We will continue to target early adopters of new pest management and plant health products with controlled product launches and educate growers and water resource managers about the benefits of bio-based pest management products through demonstrations to accelerate commercial adoption of our products.